coreboot 4.13 was released on November 20th, 2020.

 process of generating SPDs for LP4x memory and assigning hardware strap IDs for

 memory parts used on TGL and JSL based boards.
 The SPD data obtained from memory

 part vendors has to be massaged to format it correctly as per JEDEC and Intel MRC

 expectations.
 These tools take a list of memory parts describing their physical

 attributes as per their datasheet and convert those attributes into SPD files for

 the platforms.
 More details about the tools are added in

 New version of SMM loader¶

-A new version of the SMM loader which accomodates platforms with over 32 CPU CPU threads.
+A new version of the SMM loader which accommodates platforms with over 32 CPU threads.
 The existing version of SMM loader uses a 64K code/data segment and only a limited number of CPU threads can fit into one segment (because of save state, STM, other features, etc).
-This loader extends beyond the 64K segment to accomodate additional CPUs and in theory allows as many CPU threads as possible limited only by SMRAM space and not by 64K.
+This loader extends beyond the 64K segment to accommodate additional CPUs and in theory allows as many CPU threads as possible limited only by SMRAM space and not by 64K.
 By default this loader version is disabled.
 Please see cpu/x86/Kconfig for more info.